vend/SlidePay_iOS/README.md

 pod 'SlidePay_iOS', :git => 'https://github.com/SlidePay/SlidePay_iOS.git'
 ```

-The SlidePay iOS SDK isn't in the main podspec repo [yet], so this workaround will have to suffice.
+The SlidePay iOS SDK isn't in the main podspec repo [yet], so specifying the repo via :git will have to do in the interim.
 If you already have a podfile, then add our repo to your list of pods.

 Finally, do:
 ```